-News - June 2018
+News - March 2020

-We have another, new group address which James looks after.
+There is a Society email list available, which James looks after.
 Contact him for all of the details.

 April is shaping up nicely and is full of promise.
 Cal Reed hosts the first meeting, on the 14th, looking at the subject of Seasonal Magic.
 This will range from Christmas based effects through summer specials; Valentine Magic and Halloween trickery.
 I'm sure everyone will come well prepared and Cal will make a great host.

 On the 28th, Carl Howse will be the host of a Four Way Workshop.
 Carl has already said that he'll be concentrating on Vanishes; the other three leaders and subjects are yet to be announced but they will, if previous years are anything to go by, be fabulous!